I. General Questions

 The Department also makes funds available for summer stipends, on a competitive basis.
 The School of Social Sciences and the department provide funding support for travel to conferences.

 In addition, many of our students have received grants and awards from other units in the school or on campus.
-In the past academic year, our students have received grants from the Center for the Study of Democracy, The Center for Global Peace and Security, The Center for Asian Studies, the Center for the Scientific Study of Ethics and Morality, the Center for Citizen Peacebuilding, and others.
+Recently, our students have received grants from the Center for the Study of Democracy, The Center for Global Peace and Security, The Center for Asian Studies, the Center for the Scientific Study of Ethics and Morality, the Center for Citizen Peacebuilding, and others.

 Do you offer Research Assistant (RA) positions?